-Implications: Individual departments may not be able to go their own way and buy individual technology solutions that don't fit into the wider requirements of the individual businesses.
-However, this should never be detrimental to any one business pursuing its corporate aims.
+Principle: Compromise is inevitable in a Partnership and should be embraced.
+Rationale: Individual technology solutions may Implications: Individual departments may not be not exactly fit every time.
+A technology solution able to go their own way and buy individual possesses many quality factors including cost technology solutions that don't fit into the wider and supportability.
+It may be that a compromise requirements of the individual businesses. must be made in certain quality factors for the However, this should never be detrimental to wider greater good of the partners. any one business pursuing its corporate aims.